1863 Battle of Camerone

 Battle of Camerone - Mexico - 1863 - Camarón - Camerone - Hacienda - Legionnaires - positions

-Captain Danjou grabbed his bottle of wine and distributed it among his men.
-Each legionnaire got a few drops in the hand.
-This was the only liquid they would have drunk that hot day.
-It was 9:30 a.m.
+At 9:30 a.m., Captain Danjou took out his bottle of wine and shared it among his men.
+Each legionnaire received just a few drops in the palm of his hand – the only liquid they would consume that entire sweltering day.

-A Mexican negotiator arrived (Lieutenant Ramon Lainé, 22 years old, of French origin) and offered the 3rd Company to surrender.
-Still on the roof, Sergeant Morzycki interpreted back the answer of his commander, Captain Danjou:
+A Mexican envoy soon arrived: Lieutenant Ramon Lainé, 22 years old and of French origin.
+He offered the 3rd Company a chance to surrender.
+Still positioned on the rooftop, Sergeant Morzycki translated Captain Danjou’s defiant reply:

 We have munitions.
 We will not surrender!

-Thereafter, Captain Danjou asked his men to fight bravely to the finish, and they made a pledge to do so.
-Shortly afterward, around 9:45 a.m., the battle started.
+Afterward, Danjou asked his men to fight bravely to the last man – and they pledged to do just that.
+A few minutes later, at approximately 9:45 a.m., the battle began.

 Battle of Camerone – April 30, 1863